VRCiOS/VRCi/README.md

 - **QR Code Scanner**: Instant friend adding by scanning VRCi QR codes
 - **Multi-Account Support**: Secure storage and switching between up to 3 accounts

-*And many more features coming soon!*
+*And many more features to discover!*

 ## Screenshots